iJoeCollins/JOESlider/Readme.markdown

 -----------
 Contained are several subclasses of UISlider

-- JCSlider - this is used as a basic slider and a base for more customized implementations
+- JOESlider - this is used as a basic slider and a base for more customized implementations
-- JCStopSlider - uses stops to mark option values the thumb control should "snap" to on touchUp
+- JOEStopSlider - uses stops to mark option values the thumb control should "snap" to on touchUp

 Setup
 -----